-We are living in an era where the IT departments of businesses are still trying to fit in the Bring your Own Device or BYOD model in a secure arena.
-In our article on BYOD implementations, we talked of two possibilities: one where the employees use company owned devices and one where the organizations use employee owned devices.
-The security issues are more in the latter case where the employees may not agree to get things censored when they are not at office.
+We are living in an era where the IT departments of businesses are still trying to fit in the Bring Your Own Device or BYOD model in a secure arena.
+In our article on BYOD implementations, we talked of two possibilities: one where the employees use company-owned devices and one where the organizations use employee-owned devices.
+The security issues are more in the latter case where the employees may not agree to get things censored when they are not at the office.
 So instead of the office network, they start using their own network.
 And they bring their own networks to the office as well.
 What effects would it have on the security of the companies?
-This article looks at what is Bring Your Own Network or BYON and how it affects the security of businesses?
+This article looks at what is Bring Your Own Network or BYON and how it affects the security of businesses.

 What is Bring Your Own Network or BYON?

 BYON stands for Bring Your Own Network.
 For saving on costs and in form of better employee perks, some organizations allow its employees to use their own network at the office place.
 The official networks and VPNs are generally designed in a way that people working in the organization and using those networks, cannot access certain websites that may hinder productivity.
 But in what seems to be the latest trend, startups and similar organizations are providing employees with no network or VPN.
 Instead, they pay up for the network the employee uses for connecting and using the Internet or Intranets.
 Or in some cases, both the local organizational network and employee’s data carrier is present.

 The network of the organization can be used to access the data pertaining to that organization while the data carrier is used for anything on the Internet.
 If there is an intranet involved, the employee can use his own data carrier to log into it.